Nashmead, California

-Nashmead (formerly, Nash) is an unincorporated community in Mendocino County, California.
+Nashmead (formerly Nash) is an unincorporated community in Mendocino County, California.
 It is located on the Eel River and Northwestern Pacific Railroad 4 mi south-southeast of Spyrock, at an elevation of 814 feet (248 m).

+Nashmead began as a railroad stop with a store, hotel, and a few vacation cabins.
+For a time, Nashmead was a transfer point for mail being shipped by rail on the Northwestern Pacific.
+Nashmead was the site of a suspension bridge across the Eel River for foot traffic, unique for having only a single tower to support the cables.
+The bridge was constructed in 1939 and was the only means for residents of the nearby Round Valley Indian Reservation to obtain supplies shipped by rail.

 A post office operated at Nashmead from 1915 to 1960.
 The name honors J. Nash, its first postmaster.
 The name Nashmead was formed from "Nash's Meadows".